astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/planning.md

 ## Gallery

 ![whiteboard1](../../assets/whiteboard1.png)
-*A whiteboard plan I worked on with my research advisor.*
+*A preliminary plan I worked on with my research advisor on the whiteboard.*

 ![whiteboard2](../../assets/whiteboard2.jpg)
-*A whiteboard brainstorm of the upcoming tasks for the OreCart project.*
+*A whiteboard brainstorm of upcoming tasks for the OreCart project.*

 [^ref1]: Don't get me started on pointing.